Esbern/semanticGIS/content/Core Geospatial Concepts/odds and  ends/Geospatial data.md

 - [[Geospatial Data Framework/Toposphere/Topography/index|Topography]]
 - [[Building and property data#Buildings|Buildings]]

-A emerging area is the incorporation of real-time sensor dat in a geospatial context combining real-time data and 3D geospatial data comes close to the concept of a [[Digital Twin]]
+A emerging area is the incorporation of real-time sensor dat in a geospatial context combining real-time data and 3D geospatial data comes close to the concept of a [[Geospatial Practice/Application Domains & Frameworks/Digital Twins/index]]